Introduction

 The AWS Cloud Development Kit (CDK) is a collection of APIs distributed as individual packages which allow developers to define resources in a programming language they're familiar with.

-For example, for a .NET developer to define the infrastructure to create a new SNS topic, all that is needed is the following line of code which creates a Topic
+For example, for a .NET developer to define the infrastructure to create a new SNS topic, all that is needed is the following line of code which creates a Topic using a familiar pattern for object instantiation:

-var topic = new Topic(this, "MyTopic");
+1var topic = new Topic(this, "MyTopic");

 The topic object then includes all the object properties and methods available to manage storage.